mjp41/cpython/Doc/regions.md

 The representation can be used to replace the doubly linked list for tracking the objects contained in a region.
 The representation is fractionally larger that the original two pointers.
-Effectively 3/N pointers per object, where N is the number of objects in a block.
+Effectively 3/Nths of a pointer per object, where N is the number of objects in a block.
 We can choose N to be large enough to make this neglible.

 There are potential issues of fragmentation of a region's metadata, but we can compress the metadata if we detect that case.
 Scanning the blocks should lead to good cache locality for the cycle detector.

-We will need to use this representation for the per interpreter local objects too.
+We will need to use this representation for the per interpreter local objects too, that is, this would need to be an always on change.

 ## Conclusion